bazinga116/KatherineSmith1025/Lab8/readme.md

 The two related tables I have chosen is the products and suppliers tables.
 The primary keys in each table correspond with each identity document.
 The relationship between the product and the supplier is the product is recieved from the supplier.
 The supplier is what creates every single product.

 ### SQL Injections

-Explain how SQL injections are a security threat and what can be done to reduce the issue.
+SQL injections are a security threat because it is a technique that is used to destroy databases and is usually unnoticeable.
+Something that can be done to reduce the issue is to use SQL parameters.
 ### Ethical and Legal Implications

 #### Code of Ethics